-One thing I forgot to mention is that we don't do this chart EVERY week.
-We will just do it for a week or two (or three) when we need a boost, then cool it…then bring it back.
-That way no one gets sick of it, nor starts expecting a new prize every week.
-I just bust it out as-needed and it keeps it fresh…(and easy for mom!).
+We don't do behavior charts every week.
+We will just do it for a week or two (or three) when we need a boost, then cool it.
+Then we'll bring it back when it's needed again.
+That way no one gets sick of it or starts expecting a new prize every week.
+We just bust it out as-needed and it keeps it fresh and easy for mom!

-Remember, these do NOT have to be expensive or complicated.
-In fact, pleeeeeeease don't make them so.
-Here are some fun/cheap/free reward ideas:
+These do NOT have to be expensive or complicated.
+In fact, pleeeeeeease don't make them so!
+Here are some fun, cheap or free reward ideas:

 - Late bedtime

-- A trip to the dollar store to pick out 1 prize
+- A trip to the dollar store to pick out a prize

 - A date with mom or dad (could even be to a park or somewhere free)